HMuraja/p5-book-review/README.md

 - **How the Criteria was tested**:
     - In */followers/* url all follow instances are listed.
     - Create and delete functionalities are available only to the users logged in.
-    - Logged in user can create through form and delete follow instance when navigating to the instace they have authored (/followers/[follow_id]/).
+    - Logged in user can create through form and delete follow instance when navigating to the instance they have authored (/followers/[follow_id]/).
     - A new instance is automatically added to the listed instances of follows and the user ID is automatically added to the instance, not requiring the user to specify it.
     - User can't follow twice and receives a 404 message "possible duplicate" when trying to do so.
 </details>